Birches Head Academy - Organisations

 Social, Emotional and Mental Health

 We believe that by providing a nurturing environment and positive relationships we can offer all children the opportunity to achieve their full potential.
-We have a strong Pastoral System so that students have access to Personal Tutors, Head of Year and SEN keyworkers for support.
-The school has an Anti-bullying strategy and the SEN department runs clubs to support vulnerable students.
-Students may be referred to the School Nurse or the School Counsellor as well as outside agencies, such as CAMHS, if needed.
-Breakfast is an important meal and the LRC runs a club where students can get breakfast at school.
-To support students whose social, emotional and mental health needs mean they find mainstream lessons challenging, the school has a personalised learning opportunities to support their learning.
+We have a strong pastoral system so that pupils have access to a Tutors, Head of Learning and Learning Coach.
+Beyond this, where necessary some pupils have a SEN keyworker for additional support.
+The school has an Anti-bullying strategy and the SEN department runs clubs to support vulnerable pupils.
+Pupils may be referred to the School Nurse as well as outside agencies, such as CAMHS, if needed.
+Breakfast is an important meal and the SEND team runs a club where students can get breakfast at school.
+To support pupils whose social, emotional and mental health needs mean they find mainstream lessons challenging, the school has personalised learning opportunities to support their learning.

 Sensory and/or Physical